CSRF Mitigation

 As in, user sessions can be managed without a database by storing session information as a JWT or JWE within a cookie.
 To defend against CSRF attacks in this setup, use the "Signed Double Submit Cookie Method.":

-This method involves generating a unique and cryptographically secure random value, typically a UUID, when a user first authenticates.
-This UUID is then embedded within both the payload of the JWT/JWE and the CSRF token.
+This method involves generating a unique and cryptographically secure random value, when a user first authenticates.
+This value is then embedded within both the payload of the JWT/JWE and the CSRF token.
 To ensure the integrity and authenticity of the CSRF token, use an HMAC, which you combine a secret key (used for signing/encrypting the JWT/JWE) with a hash function like Blake3 or SHA256 (make sure it's not computationally intensive but secure enough) , to produce a fixed-size hash value representing the message's integrity.
-The HMAC message includes two parts: a new random value for collision avoidance and the shared UUID between the JWT/JWE and the CSRF token.
+The HMAC message includes two parts: a new random value for collision avoidance and the shared crypto random value between the JWT/JWE and the CSRF token.

 The idea might Go like this